 If you’ve applied to a teaching assistant job and have an interview coming up soon, you should be prepared to answer one of the trickiest interview questions out there: “where do you see yourself in 5 years?”

-Below you will find seven sample answers to this teaching assistant interview question that illustrate the best ways of coming across as a committed and career-focused candidate.
+Below you will find nine sample answers to this teaching assistant interview question that illustrate the best ways of coming across as a committed and career-focused candidate.

 Sample Answer 1

 Five years ago (before I started training as a teaching assistant) I asked myself that question and I realised that I wanted to get into education to make a real difference in the lives of young people.

 Of course, it would be very difficult to do that on my own, so to make an impact it is important to have two things: time and resources.

 After completing my training, I started researching which educational institutions were more suited to my long-term goals and could provide the right resources throughout my career as a teaching assistant.

 This school is one of those institutions, which means that in the next 5 years I see myself working hard to help deliver your vision and become a better assistant.

 I see myself putting my skills to good use and helping advance the school's goals and mission.
 I believe that collaboration and mutual support are especially important in educational settings, so I look forward to using my time-management and organisational skills to provide solid admin support to the teaching team as and when required.